| ![]() |

 Say Thank You

-Consider sending a Christmas card to the addresses of your favorite displays thanking them for their efforts (which is immense).
+Consider sending a Christmas card to the addresses of your favorite displays thanking them for their efforts.

 And one last thing...